Last updated: 2nd November 2020

 Following the Government announcement on Saturday 31st October that England will be entering a month-long national lockdown from Thursday 5th November, alongside similar restrictions across Scotland, Wales and Northern Ireland, TPS will continue to support customers to help keep vehicles on the road and moving.

 To keep safety of both customers and staff as our key focus, at the current time:

-Your calls will now be handled by one of your local TPS experts
+- Your calls will continue to be answered by your local TPS team

-Be assured that we’ll continue to manage all the challenges that lie ahead and will keep you informed at every stage of the process of returning to full service.
+Be assured that we’ll continue to monitor the situation closely and manage all the challenges that lie ahead, and will keep you informed at every stage of the process.